hyzmm/git-statistics/README.md

 ## TODO

 - To optimize the speed of commit traversal, the current speed of traversing large projects is much slower than the Git CLI.
-Especially on the app, it blocks the UI thead.
 - More statistical methods.
 - Provide more installation channels.